orthanner/coreauth/README.md

 * [MariaDB](http://mariadb.org/)
 * [H2](http://www.h2database.com/html/main.html)

-Adding support for other RDBMS is as easy as adding appropriate driver dependencies to `build.gradle` and creating an SQL schema file.
+Adding support for other RDBMS is as easy as adding appropriate driver dependencies to `build.sbt` and creating an SQL schema file.

 For table schema for your database, please check the appropriate sql script.